 He has authored many publications on technology innovation in development, focused mainly on education, financial inclusion, and agriculture.

-Linh Le is the global lead for the AWS Smart City Competency Program, Worldwide Public Sector, focusing on developing and supporting AWS’s partner ecosystem around smart cities, and providing the best-in-class partner recommendations for AWS customers to innovate smart city solutions on AWS cloud.
+Linh Le is the global lead for Smart City Competency Program, Worldwide Public Sector, Amazon Web Services (AWS), focusing on developing and supporting AWS’s partner ecosystem around smart cities, and providing the best-in-class partner recommendations for AWS customers to innovate smart city solutions on AWS cloud.
 In addition, Le is the global lead for AWS Internal Smart City Community of Practice.

 Prior to ADB, he spent 7 years at the World Bank in Washington DC and Hanoi, Viet Nam where he co-led and supported several urban infrastructure projects with a focus on upgrading low-income areas and developing integrated urban infrastructure in selected Asian and African cities.